 Sitting in a basin or bathtub of warm water and soaking the genital area for 10 minutes can be helpful.
 Add 4 tablespoons of baking soda to a bathtub of warm water (less baking soda if using a basin instead of a bath).
-(Note: Baking soda is better than vinegar soaks when
+(Note: Baking soda is better than vinegar soaks when treating children).
+Make sure the legs are open to allow the water to cleanse the vulva.
+Soap/shampoo should not be used at the same time.

 Repeat this twice a day for 3 days.
 The baking soda soaks will help to remove any soap, concentrated urine or other irritants from the genital area and will also help the area to heal.
-After the symptoms go away, continue to cleanse the genital area once a day with warm water and an unperfumed moisturiser (cream or ointment, ointments tend to sting less than cream but different people will find different products that suit them) although the former can sometimes sting) and continue to avoid using soaps and shampoos.
+After the symptoms go away, continue to cleanse the genital area once a day with warm water and an unperfumed moisturiser (cream or ointment, ointments tend to sting less than cream but different people will find different products that suit them).
+Continue to avoid using soaps and shampoos to reduce the chances of the problem coming back.

-Treatment for itching: Hydrocortisone ointment (1%), Daktacort ointment or Trimovate cream
+Treatment for itching: Hydrocortisone ointment (1%), Daktacort $^{\mbox{\scriptsize B}}$ ointment or Trimovate $^{\mbox{\scriptsize B}}$ cream

-Apply a small amount of the prescribed cream/ointment to the genital area after the baking soda soaks, especially if itch continues as a problem.
-This can be done for up to 7 days.
-They can be used again if necessary for any itching (see the following section for guidance).
-Using corticosteroid ointments/creams may be recommended, to control ongoing symptoms, for example 2 days a week ('weekend treatments') and your dermatologist or GP will give you advice about such treatment.
+Apply a small amount of the prescribed cream/ointment to the genital area, especially if itch is a problem.
+This can be done for up to 7 days in a row.
+The treatments can be used again if necessary for any itching.

+If the symptoms continue, or come back quickly when you stop the treatment, your dermatologist or GP will give you advice and may recommend using corticosteroid ointments/creams, for example 2 days a week ('weekend treatments') to control the ongoing symptoms.